An interesting question

 In each election, Conservatives attracted less than 45% of the votes cast.
 (Respectively 43.9%, 42.4% and 42.2% to be precise.)

-They were never supported by more than about 13.8 million voters, out of a voting population that rose from 41 to more than 43 million in the 8 years.
+Yet they were never supported by more than about 13.8 million voters.
+Out of a voting population that rose from 41 to more than 43 million in the 8 years.

 Of course, in a bit of misdirection of my own, I have totalled the votes against the Tories with the numbers of people who had a vote but chose not to use it.
 One reason Britain has such a poor rate of participation in national elections must be because so many voters feel there’s no point.
 With the system as it exists, most votes are wasted.